-You have investigated international charitable organisations or embassies as sources of funding.
-You have checked funding sources offered by voluntary, social, business organisations.
+You have investigated embassies as sources o charitable organisations or You have checked fu business organisations. nding sources offered by voluntary, soo cial,

 5b) If no: Go back to SKIVRE training Module 9, Unit 4, Subunit 4.2 "Finding other money for product development and sales" to decide which aspects need more consideration.
 Exercises 1, 2 and 3 and the good practices #17 and #18 will support your decisions and you can get back to 5a).